Opal card: Opal

 After terminating the Tcard contract, the government quickly moved to reset the smartcard project.
 It called for expressions of interest for the second attempt at the project in August 2008.
 In April 2010 the government awarded the contract to the Pearl Consortium, whose members are the Commonwealth Bank, Cubic and Downer EDI.
 The initial contract ran until September 2024.
 It was later extended until September 2026.

-In September 2011 the new name for the system was announced as 'Opal', chosen from a selection of 665 names.
-Transport for NSW said Opal was chosen because it was 'uniquely Australian', short, and easy to say.
+In September 2011, the new name for the system was announced as 'Opal', chosen from a selection of 665 names.
+Transport for NSW said Opal was chosen because it was uniquely Australian, short, and easy to say.
 As well as the opal being Australia's national gemstone, the black opal is the New South Wales gemstone symbol.

+In June 2022, the New South Wales government committed funding to the Opal Next Gen project.
+In 2024, the New South Wales government renewed its contract with Cubic to operate the original Opal card system after it had been in place for 14 years and was due to lapse in September.
+Transport for NSW extended the contract until September 2026.